 - Approved signing on to a letter from the Coalition for International Education to members of the United States House of Representatives Committee on Education and the Workforce in support of funding for Title VI.

 - Approved a Statement on Confederate Monuments on the role of history and historians in public conversations about removing or recontextualizing monuments or renaming public spaces.

 - Approved signing on to a statement with other scholarly associations opposing a proposal under consideration by the US Senate to tax graduate student tuition waivers as income, a provision included in the tax reform bill already passed by the US House of Representatives.
-During the earlier House debate, the Association had urged the full membership to contact their Representatives in opposition to the proposed tax.
+During the earlier House debate, the Association had urged the full membership to contact their representatives in opposition to the proposed tax.

 - Approved signing on to an American Academy of Arts and Sciences statement urging a greater national effort to strengthen language education so that individual Americans can more effectively participate in a global society and the nation as a whole can prosper in a global economy.
-[Statement to be published in March 2018]

 - Approved the minutes of the June 2017 Council meetings and interim minutes of the Council from June to December 2017.

 - Approved the 2018 AHA committee appointments recommended by the Committee on Committees.